+- 60. Donations are split into two types, restricted and unrestricted, as per below.

-- 60. Restricted Donations (also known as specific donations), where the donor has said that the funds are for a particular use, e.g.:
+- 61. Restricted Donations (also known as specific donations), where the donor has said that the funds are for a particular use, e.g.:

 - to support a given studentship

 - to fund a particular member of staff

 - to pay for a specified activity

-- 61. Please note that Research Donations (Gifts for Research) are treated separately within the University's Research Grants & Projects accounts, and are not shown in the departmental accounts.
+- 62. Please note that Research Donations (Gifts for Research) are treated separately within the University's Research Grants & Projects accounts, and are not shown in the departmental accounts.

-- 62. Unrestricted Donations (also known as "general" donations), where the donor has not specified a use for the funds or where the donor's wishes are sufficiently broad that the University has to decide how they are to be spent, e.g:
+- 63. Unrestricted Donations (also known as "general" donations), where the donor has not specified a use for the funds or where the donor's wishes are sufficiently broad that the University has to decide how they are to be spent, e.g.:

 - for the Department of X

 - to support teaching in the field of X

 - for general purposes

 - for general teaching/research in X